TV Tropes is 149% Funded

 - Being John Malkovich: There's a door into Malkovich's head that allows you to experience being him for fifteen minutes.
 Malkovich himself finds this door and goes in and enters a world where everybody is him and speaks Pokémon Speak.

-- Back To The Future II.
+- Back to the Future Part II.
 Doc Brown says that the paradox of Jennifer meeting her future self could cause a paradox that destroys the universe.
 "Granted, that's a worst-case scenario.
 The effects might be limited to our own galaxy."

 - This is slowly happening to The Dark Tower multiverse as "thinnies" — rips in the barriers between realities — gobble up space and time because the Big Bad is using psychic energy to destroy the titular tower.